zk1tty/bunzz-Vesting-module/doc/Overview.md

 ## About
+> Style: 2-3 lines description
-> one line description ← What issue does this module solve?
+> Content: What issue does this module solve?

-Module contract adds configurable vesting feature to any ERC20 token.
+Vesting Module attaches vesting schedules to only ERC20 tokens.
+Vesting schedule controls the timing for stakeholders to acquire the project token.

+## Tags
+> 5-7 keywords about the contract which will later be used for search.
+> Content: use-case in the biz term, technical traits

+- (biz use-cases)
+    - project-token
+    - TGE(token generation event)
+    - token-sale
+    - token-allocation

+- (technical traits)
+    - vesting
+    - schedule-manager
+    - ERC20
+    - attach-to-ERC20Token

 ## Features

+> Style: dot bullet
-> style: dot bullet, content: Who-How-What
+> Content: Who-How-What

 - ContractOwner creates a vesting schedule for a specific Beneficiary’s wallet address.
 - Both ContractOwner and Beneficiary can release the token being vested, and transfer it to Beneficiary wallet.
 - ContractOwner can revoke an existing vesting schedule.

+> 🚧 **WARNING**
-Caution: Contract doesn't support native token such as Ether on Ethereum network.
+> Contract doesn't support native token such as Ether on Ethereum network.

 ## Use case